Linksys WRT610N WiFi router: Pros and Cons

 Weight | 452 g |

 The dimensions and design of a router can impact its cooling capabilities.
-Routers with larger dimensions may have more space for internal cooling mechanisms, such as larger fans or heat sinks, which can help dissipate heat more effectively.
-The weight of a router can be a consideration in certain situations, but it is generally not as crucial as other factors such as performance, features, and compatibility.
+Routers with larger dimensions may have more space for internal cooling mechanisms.
+The weight of a router can matter in some situations.
+But, it is usually not as crucial as other factors.
+These factors include features and compatibility.

 System